syncfusion-content/asp.netmvc-docs/aspnetmvc/Maps/User-Interaction.md

 This feature enables you to select the shapes by dragging over the shapes.
 While dragging over the shapes, a rectangle is generated and the shapes that come within the rectangle is selected.

-You can enable this feature by setting the property `DraggingOnSelection` in the `Layers` to "_True_".
+You can enable this feature by setting the property `DraggingOnSelection` in the `Layers` to "_true_".

 {% highlight js %}